trevordmiller/hideaway/CONTRIBUTING.md

 - Ensure you have [Git](https://git-scm.com/), [Node](https://nodejs.org), and [Yarn](https://yarnpkg.com) installed on your machine
 - Run `yarn` to install libraries
-- Run `yarn dev:build` and `yarn dev:server` to develop
+- Run `yarn dev` to develop
   - Note that seconds are used in place of minutes during development to speed up testing
-  - The key things you may want to edit are `index.js` (the Electron main process), `src` (the client pieces, written as React components), and `appShellScripts` (shell scripts which control the users desktop)
+- Run `yarn test:watch` to update tests
 - Submit a pull request to `master`
 - Continuous Integration runs `yarn verify` to ensure things are working as expected
-- An admin merges your pull request into `master` and runs `yarn release` to release a new version
+- An admin merges your pull request into `master` and releases a new version